FutureGadgetLaboratory-FGL/Logic_Builder/Basic/INDEX.md

    5 6 7 8 9
 ```

-### 57. Write a program to print Pascal's Triangle
+### 57. Write a program to print Pascal's Triangle.

 ### 58. Write a program to print the sum of an array.